We are thrilled to present our keynote speaker for the third conference on Meaningful Living and Learning in a Digital World.

 Closing Lunch Panel

-Dr. Karen Head, Executive Director of the Communication Center at the Georgia Institute of Technology
+Dr. Karen Head, Associate Professor and Executive Director of the Communication Center at the Georgia Institute of Technology